DFE-Digital/login.dfe.public-api/README.md

 The token must be signed using the HS256 algorythm with your API_SECRET.
 At the point of integration with DfE Sign-in you would have been given an API_SECRET (not to mistaken with your CLIENT_SECRET), if you don't have this contact the DfE Sign-in team and we will regenerate one for you (these are seervice/env specific.)

+## Using Postman for evaluating and testing the APIs

+### Overview of Postman

+Postman is an API platform tool used for building and executing APIs.
+Postman simplifies each step of the API lifecycle and is used extensively in the development and documentation of the DfE Sign-in Public API.

+A suite of Postman collections and their associated execution environments have been provided to help you learn, test and debug your integrations with DfE Sign-in platform via the Public API.

+### Getting started with Postman and the DfE Sign-in collection suite

+The Postman API platform tools are available as a desktop client, hosted web application and a command line interface (CLI) at https://www.postman.com/api-platform/api-client/.

+The DfE Sign-in Public API Postman collection and environments are available at https://github.com/DFE-Digital/login.dfe.public-api/tree/develop/Postman/.

 ## Invite User
 As a service on-boarded to DfE Sign-in, you can use the API to invite users to the service.